 How to Quit Your Job Without Burning Bridges

-Not only is there something comforting in knowing that if I needed the money because of some tragic incident, I could go back and fold shirts for ungrateful housemoms who like to bargain shop or take a stool sample from a cat while it holds onto my arm with its claws and throws up in my hand.
-Not only that, but I’m guaranteed a great reference.
-It’s not because I’m special, or was the best worker they’d ever seen – it’s because I’m polite and follow protocol.
+Not only is there something comforting in knowing that if I needed the money because of some tragic incident, I could go back and fold shirts for ungrateful house moms who like to bargain shop or take a stool sample from a cat while it holds onto my arm with its claws and throws up in my hand.
+Plus, I’m guaranteed a great reference.
+It’s not because I’m special, or was the best worker they’d ever seen—it’s because I’m polite and follow protocol.
 So here’s how to quit your job without causing a scene and making everyone hate you too.

 How to quit your job #1: Tell your boss first.

 If you know you’re planning to quit your job soon, make sure your boss knows first.
 Don’t let it quietly leak here and there around the office, and hope it gets back to them so you don’t have to say it.
 It makes you look weak, and it makes it look like you don’t have enough respect for them to tell them yourself.